KrystalMadrinan/portfolio/README.md

 # Portfolio

-## Number and name of feature: #1: Refactor the CCSS
+## Number and name of feature: #1: Refactor the CSS

 Estimate of time needed to complete: 1 hour